jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (c) platinum, in any form, being platinum of a fineness of not less than 99.0%:
     (d) any other substance that the Governor-General may, from time to time, by Order in Council, declare to be fine metal for the purposes of this definition (see subsection (3))
   - **flat-rate credit** means an amount equal to the amount of input tax that an operator of an electronic marketplace passes on to an underlying supplier for a supply of listed services made through the electronic marketplace as a credit that is intended for an underlying supplier who is not a registered person
+  - **flow-through joint venture** means a joint venture for which an election has been made under section 57B(2) and does not include a partnership
   - **going concern** , in relation to a supplier and a recipient, means the situation where— (a) there is a supply of a taxable activity, or of a part of a taxable activity where that part is capable of separate operation; and
     (b) all of the goods and services that are necessary for the continued operation of that taxable activity or that part of a taxable activity are supplied to the recipient; and